oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 keys, making these methods more robust against a number of attacks.

-The authorization server MAY establish a client authentication method with public clients.
-However, the authorization server MUST NOT rely on public client authentication for the purpose of identifying the client.
+The authorization server MAY establish a client authentication method with public clients, which converts them to need_a_name_for_this_type clients.
+However, the authorization server MUST NOT rely on need_a_name_for_this_type client authentication for the purpose of identifying the client.

 The client MUST NOT use more than one authentication method in each request.